Skip to main content

 FAQ

-What is the difference between a delayed and a simultaneous 1031 exchange?
+How is a delayed exchange different from a simultaneous exchange?

 How much does a delayed 1031 exchange cost?

-No. The like-kind requirement only restricts the type of property, not the geography.
-If the relinquished property is in California and the replacement is in another state, the California claw-back rule applies and FTB Form 3840 is required annually until the deferred gain is recognized.
+Yes.
+The like-kind rule restricts the type of property (investment or business-use real estate), not the location.
+If the relinquished property is in California and the replacement is in another state, California’s claw-back rule applies and FTB Form 3840 must be filed annually until the deferred gain is recognized.
+State reporting rules may apply elsewhere too, so confirm details with your CPA or tax advisor.